InterCooperative-Network/icn-v3/dashboard/README.md

 By default, the dashboard connects to an ICN runtime at `http://localhost:8080`.
 You can change this by setting the `NEXT_PUBLIC_API_URL` environment variable.

 If the API is not available, the dashboard will fall back to mock data for demonstration purposes.

+## Interactive Features

+The dashboard includes interactive charts that allow operators to drill down into specific data:

+- **Receipt Charts**:
+  - Click on a date point to view all receipts from that day
+  - Click on an executor bar to view all receipts from that executor

+- **Token Charts**:
+  - Click on a date in the supply history to view token activity for that day
+  - Click on a segment in the distribution pie chart to view details for that account

 ## Development